mtrinh11/YourSpot/readme.md

 # User Stories
-* The user will be able to see the top tracks, tags, and artists based off the Last.fm database/
+* The user will be able to see the top tracks, tags, and artists based off the Last.fm database.
-* The user will be able to make playlists based off an artist.
+* The user will be able to explore related artists based off an artist.
-* The user will be able to make playlists based off a genre.
+* The user will be able to make a playlist of similar songs based off a song.

 # Getting Started